 Cannabis and international travel

-Under the Cannabis Act, the legalization of cannabis in Canada will not change Canada’s border rules.
-Taking cannabis or any product containing cannabis into Canada will remain illegal and can result in serious criminal penalties both at home and abroad.
+Cannabis is now legal in Canada.
+However, the legalization of cannabis in Canada does not change Canada’s border rules.
+Taking cannabis or any product containing cannabis into Canada is illegal and can result in serious criminal penalties both at home and abroad.

-This will be the case even if you are travelling from places that have legalized or decriminalized cannabis.
-Transporting cannabis used for medical purposes will also remain illegal.
+This is the case even if you are travelling from places that have legalized or decriminalized cannabis.
+Transporting cannabis used for medical purposes is also illegal.

 Travellers entering Canada can contribute to a smooth border crossing by understanding and complying with their obligations at the Canadian border.